 This Rectangular Black Glass Casket

 I noticed these lovely lampshades dotted around which are designed and made by the shop using vintage saris.
-This is a wonderful way to re-purpose such pretty fabric.
-They sell the lampshades in pairs and can only usually make two out of each sari which means they are very unique.
+This is a beautiful way to re-purpose such pretty fabric.
+They sell the lampshades in pairs and can only usually make two out of each sari which means they are unique.
 Some of the lampshades feature patchwork combinations of saris which are just stunning.
-Each shade is finished off with a coordinating trim and a silk lining.
-These are available in various sizes and shapes which start at £600 and the large ones are £700 plus VAT (prices for pairs).
+Each shade is finished off with coordinating trim and a silk lining.
+These are available in various sizes and shapes which start at £600, and the large ones are £700 plus VAT (prices for pairs).
 They also make jackets, bags and cushions using the saris so do take a look at these online and in-store if you pop in.

 Vintage Sari Lampshades